Ettore Pignatelli, 1st Duke of Monteleone: Career

 They received naval assistance, among others, of the Sicilian kingdom, the Naples kingdom, and of the Spanish viceroys and Captain Generals in Andalucia, Castile, Aragon, Valencia and Catalonia, dealing with ship transports of troops within the Mediterranean Sea at the time.
 They conquered Koroni, at Messenia, Greece.
 Patras, with some short time reconquering by the westerners was however mainly a Greek located Turkish port till about 1828.
 Around 1534, both places lost contact with Sicily.

+Personal life

+In 1489, he married Donna Ippolita Gesualdo (1460–1531), daughter of Sansone Gesualdo, Count of Conza, and Costanza di Capua.
+Together, they were the parents of: